 ARTICLE 10.
-To see if the Town will vote to amend the Zoning Bylaw to delete the strikethrough language and add the language in italics in Section 205-30.3 (Off-Street Parking and Loading Requirements), as follows:
+Voted to amend Section 205-30.3 of the Westminster Zoning Bylaw (Off-Street Parking and Loading Requirements) by deleting the strikethrough language and adding the language in italics, as follows:

 § 205-30.3.
 Location of spaces

 With the exception of approved shared parking arrangements for uses within the eommercial zoning districts, required off-street parking facilities Required off-street parking facilities for residential uses shall be provided on the same lot as the principal use they are designed to serve.